SnowDiamond/splaytree/README.md

 ### Lower

-Returns a key-value pairs associated with the greatest key strictly less than the given key, or null if there is no such key.
+Returns a key-value pairs associated with the greatest key strictly less than the given key, or null if there is no such key:

 ```ruby
 # tree includes 1..1000 keys
 tree.lower(200) # => 199
 tree.lower(200.5) # => 200
 tree.lower(1) # => nil